Amrithadas21/Codeher-hackathon-Ar-application/README.md

 Due to file size limitations, the APK is hosted on Google Drive.
 🔹 Installation Instructions:

-Download the APK from the link above.
+1)Download the APK from the link above.
-Allow installation from unknown sources in device settings.
+2)Allow installation from unknown sources in device settings.
-Install and launch the app to start using the AR experience.
+3)Install and launch the app to start using the AR experience.

 🔹 Key Features
 Object Recognition with Vuforia: Uses Vuforia Image Targeting to recognize objects and trigger relevant videos.